 - Texas Veterans Commission’s Veteran Mental Health Department to provide training and technical assistance to peer service coordinators, community-based partners and mental health providers and also coordinates services for justice-involved veterans.

-- 6 LMHAs for a pilot program to hire or contract for Veteran Counselors, who are licensed mental health providers, and are funded to provide direct mental health services to service members, veterans, and their families free of charge.
+- 6 LMHAs to hire or contract for Rural Veteran Counselors, who are licensed mental health providers who are funded to provide direct mental health services to service members, veterans, and their families free of charge.

 Texas A&M University honors our rich military legacy.
 Through our unique relationship with the military and veteran populations, we’re dedicated to improving the lives of service members, veterans, and their families.
 TexVet is part of the Texas A&M University Health Science Center, and honors that legacy by keeping service at the core of our main mission: Connecting the veteran community to trusted information and resources.